adavattedeve/Portfolio/README.md

 Objective:

-    This project started from inspiration gained thrugh reading about procedural dungeon generation.
-My aim was to make roguelike game but I had some personal stuff happening in summer so the progres was very slow.
-Eventually the project died out when I was introduced to two talented 3d artist whom wanted to make a project with me.
+    This project started from inspiration gained from reading about procedural dungeon generation.
+My aim was to make roguelike game but I had some personal things happening in summer, so the progress was very slow.
+Eventually the project died out when I was introduced to two talented 3d artists whom wanted to make a project with me.

 Most important new things learned:

     - Gained a lot of new information about different procedural generation techniques

-Estimated project time line:
+Estimated project timeline:

     started: june 2016
     ended: august 2016